mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 pride by its owner.

-**Fighter Set (Kforzhazuk):** The lightest fighter set is favoured by warriors who need to move fast but want some protection.
+**Fighter Set (Kforzhazuk):** The lightest fighter set is favored by warriors who need to move fast but want some protection.
 It consists of a set of shoulder guards and light bracers, used by those who expect hand-to- hand combat.

-**Fighter Set (Kforzgong):** A variant on the fighter set, this kit consists of a set of charging boots and light bracers, is favoured by scouts or those expecting to encounter ground-level hazards.
+**Fighter Set (Kforzgong):** A variant on the fighter set, this kit consists of a set of charging boots and light bracers, is favored by scouts or those expecting to encounter ground-level hazards.

-**Leader-Fighter Set (Vhezkforz):** Consisting of a set of shoulder guards fitted to a light ballistic cloth jacket, with an additional fireproof cloak for gravitas and protection, the fighter-leader set is favoured by many Vargr officers.
+**Leader-Fighter Set (Vhezkforz):** Consisting of a set of shoulder guards fitted to a light ballistic cloth jacket, with an additional fireproof cloak for gravitas and protection, the fighter-leader set is favored by many Vargr officers.
 Bracers or boots may be easily added.

 Warrior Set (Zuurku-Azuk): The lightest of the warrior